samboy/MaraDNS/tools/ej/README.md

 Comments:

 Comments begin with `<!--` and end with `-->`; these comments are removed before an ej document is translated.
-Comments must not have a `>` character in them.

 Tags to put in the header of the document: